DIYKulturZH/mfzh16/README.md

 * https://trello.com/ (abandoned)

 ### Slack Channels
+* `announcements` - used early on to post meeting dates
+* `contact-details` - each Slack members contact details
 * `design` - to preview / co-design logo, t-shirts, flyers, etc.
 * `finance` - to post receipts if you paid for something
 * `food` - to coordinate the menu